![]() deutsches Glossar |

 A track layout that is protected by opposing home

 signals.
-On North American railroads the home signal limits always
+On North American railways, the home signal limits always

 equal the interlocking limits.
 On

-some railroads outside of North America home signal limits may contain
+most railways outside of North America home signal limits may

 HUMP

-An artifical hill in a hump yard where cars are
+An artifical hill in a hump yard where vehicles are

 pushed over to let gravity drive them into the classification tracks.